Fantasy Baseball Enters Playoffs: Managers Cry Like Babies

 Unlike the offense in fantasy baseball, where one guy’s good week can cover a bad week from a few other guys, a pitcher can ruin your whole week all by his lonesome.
 If one needs an example, and one has been following the season: Tim Lincecum.

 Take, for example, Johan Santana.
-A savvy manager may have snagged Santana from the dreaded free-agent pool early in the season, and Johan proceeded to make this manager look savvy.
+Savvy Manager may have snagged Santana from the dreaded free-agent pool early in the season.
+Johan then proceeded to make this manager look savvy.
 A no-hitter in June, the first in New York Mets history, was the proof.

 Cold Feeling Leads to Cold Desires

 One player having a bad day can ruin the best savvy manager’s entire week.
 Even if this is a pitcher who generally performs well, like CC Sabathia or Roy Halladay, if one does not count this year’s season.
 Or a batter, like Mike Trout, who is taking a week off right now, of all times.

 Even seemingly insignificant relief pitchers can do an insane amount of damage to a week.
 Savvy Managers who have owned Heath Bell know what this means.
 No Savvy Manager currently owns Heath Bell.
 Let us leave this statement at that for fellow Savvys.
 For non-players, suffice it to say that Heath Bell is having somewhat of a less-than-awesome season.

 Imagine how one pitcher having a bad outing will affect the disposition of a Savvy Manager during this, the fantasy baseball playoffs.
 One player having a bad day can ruin the effort put into an entire season.

 Conversely, one man, having a good day, can catapult a manager into the next round of the playoffs, whether they are savvy or not.
 This can drive a manager insane if they face this exact situation.